How to disable WordPress heartbeat API to reduce CPU usage

 The problem starts when the Heartbeat API starts calling the admin-ajax.php file frequently, this can lead to high CPU usage.

-Even when someone has only logged into WordPress admin dashboard and is working on other tabs or they have minimized the active window then also the admin-ajax.php file is requested repeatedly after a fixed interval of time.
+Even when someone has only logged into the WordPress admin dashboard and is working on other tabs or they have minimized the active window then also the admin-ajax.php file is requested repeatedly after a fixed interval of time.

 The number of script executions even when doing nothing is quite high and can lead to CPU resource over-usage or further problems.
 A simple solution to this problem is to disable or selectively disable the WordPress heartbeat API.

-How to disable WordPress heartbeat API to reduce CPU usage : The method.
+How to disable WordPress heartbeat API to reduce CPU usage: The method.

 To disable the Heartbeat API you have to locate the functions.php file of your active theme first.
-For doing so follow these steps :

-- Now locate the functions.php file from the list of files on the right hand side.
+- Now locate the functions.php file from the list of files on the right-hand side.

 - Make a local backup of this file in case anything goes wrong and you may need to revert to previous stable code.